 Q4.
-How will I know what the vehicle identification number (VIN) is? (updated March 31, 2023)
+How will I know what the vehicle identification number (VIN) is? (updated October 6, 2023)

 A4.
-The vehicle identification number is a 17-character number that uniquely identifies a vehicle.
+The vehicle identification number (VIN) is a 17-character number that uniquely identifies a vehicle.
 It is permanently attached to a vehicle in several locations, appearing on the dashboard for most passenger vehicles and on the label located on the driver's door frame.
-The VIN is also located on the window sticker of new vehicles and often appears on the vehicle listing on dealers' websites.
+The VIN is also located on the window sticker of new vehicles and often appears on the vehicle listing on dealers' websites or can be obtained by calling a dealership.
 Once the VIN is known, the VIN can be used to confirm final assembly.
 See FAQ 3.